zefhemel/matterless/samples/db-bot.md

 ```

 ## function HandleCommand
-Implements the actual logic for the commands.
+Implements the actual logic for the commands invoked whenever the bot is sent a message in a direct channel.

 ```yaml
 init: